Centre for Fisheries Ecosystems Research (CFER)

 Fisheries and Marine Institute of Memorial University of Newfoundland

 CFER was created in 2010 with a mandate to conduct research on fisheries science of the North Atlantic, the Canadian Arctic and other similar ecosystems internationally.
-CFER has built a dynamic team of research scientists and technical personnel with varying specialties.
-CFER is now the largest university-based capture fisheries research group in Canada.
-Graduate students and Post-Doctoral Fellows (PDF) play a key role in CFER research.
+CFER has built a dynamic team of research scientists and technical personnel with varying specialties and is now the largest university-based capture fisheries research group in Canada.
+Graduate students and PDFs play a key role in CFER research.
 Please go to www.mi.mun.ca/cfer for additional information.

-To apply for this position, please click the apply on-line button at the bottom of this page.
-Applications must be received by 5:00 p.m.
-NST on the competition closing date.
-For further information concerning the above vacancy, please contact CFER Director Tom Brown at email@example.com.
-To obtain a copy of the application form, please visit us on the web at: www.mun.ca/humanres/: or contact the Human Resources Office, Marine Institute, E3306C, phone 778-0440, or fax 778-0673.
+To apply for this position, please click the "APPLY ONLINE" button at the bottom of this page.
+Applications must be received by the end of the business day on the competition closing date.
+For further information concerning this opportunity, email us at firstname.lastname@example.org, or contact the Human Resources Office, Marine Institute, Room E3306C, phone (709) 778-0440, fax (709) 778-0673.

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.
 Memorial University is strongly committed to employment equity and especially welcomes applications from all qualified candidates, including women, members of visible minorities, Aboriginal persons, members of sexual minorities and persons with disabilities.